 By this time Parker was in a rage at Mercury Records for what he felt were promotion failures and sound failures.
 He left the company with a legendary blast: a single called "Mercury Poisoning" with this scathing couplet: "I've got Mercury poisoning; I'm the best kept secret in the West!"
 He signed with Arista Records, which hired Jack Nitzsche as producer.
 Parker and Nitzsche huddled before the sessions to find a new direction for the singer.
 The result was the stripped-down, guitardominated rock 'n' roll sound of Squeezing Out Sparks.
-It is one of the dozen best rock 'n' roll albums ever made; the writing is often brilliant.
-"You Can't Be Too Strong" is an overwhelming ballad, encouraging a woman who has abortion to be strong and not feel guilty:
+It is one of the dozen writing is often overwhelming just had an best rock 'n' roll albums ever made; the brilliant.
+"You Can't Be Too Strong" is an ballad, encouraging a woman who has abortion to be strong and not feel guilty.